Fruit peels in the wild: do they or don’t they belong?

 A few bar soap companies I love are: Zum Bar (can be purchased at Sprouts), Meow Meow Tweet, and any packaged-free soap I can find at my local farmer’s market.

 Love love love my reusable toiletry kit from REI (I bought mine from an REI store back home and can’t find the same one on their website, but this toiletry bag comes close).
 The bag comes with many containers for liquid shampoo, conditioner, and body soap, but also face wash, serums, moisturizers, mouthwash, and anything else you need.
 I like them because they are made from silicone and the same plastic as my Nalgene bottles – meaning they’re BPA-Free and will last a long time!
 Silicone makes it easier to squeeze liquid soap too.
+I also camp a lot and these always come in handy.

-What are your thoughts on the transition to a Low Impact lifestyle so far?
+What are your thoughts on the transition to a zero waste lifestyle so far?
 With any new change to a lifestyle, at first, it’s going to feel exciting, different, and out of the norm.
 For me, the hardest part of the transition was planning ahead of time and feeling “guilty” from time to time.
 Overall, it was a positive experience because this transition gave me an opportunity to think outside of the box, find better alternatives, and gain a new outlook on waste.

-What did you find most surprising about the transition?
+What did you find most surprising about the zero waste transition?
 About yourself?
 It was surprising to find how much plastic we use in our everyday lives.
 Even when we’re conscious about it, it’s hidden in places you wouldn’t even think about.
 You can’t escape it!
 We all know plastic waste is a big problem for our environment, but visually seeing the amount we consume makes the thought a reality.

 What I’ve learned is to take the big picture and scale it down to what you can do so it doesn’t feel so overwhelming.
-I’ve learned to let go of “perfection” and create balance between my Low Impact lifestyle and my happiness.
+I’ve learned to let go of “perfection” and create a balance between my zero waste lifestyle and my happiness.
 I enjoy making my food from scratch and finding new ways to cut down my waste.
 We live in a world that isn’t created to be “zero waste”, but knowing that I’m doing the best I can is all anyone can ever ask for.

 What habits do you think you’ll be more flexible about?
 I’ll be more flexible about my frozen Asian food, especially since I don’t live in an area that has much at all.
 I won’t be eating them as much, but I also won’t stop buying them completely.
 I do hope more Asian companies will consider the environment when making their products and packaging.
 It’s important to voice your thoughts to businesses and bring it to their attention.
 Email, write, or call them on why they should be eco-minded; speak up and question their process.

 Most importantly, have fun and be creative!
 No one is perfect so don’t be so hard on yourself if you bought something with plastic or produced XYZ waste.
-Don’t be afraid to reach out for help and when all else is lost, remember your why.
+Don’t be afraid to reach out for help and when all else is lost, remember your “why.”
 I want to emphasize again that this lifestyle isn’t about giving everything up; it’s about finding better alternatives for yourself and the planet.

 What ended up in my jar?

-A couple weeks ago, I was in San Francisco for work.
+A couple of weeks ago, I was in San Francisco for work.
 I brought my food waste and compostable items up with me and dumped them in a compost bin.
 It felt so satisfying knowing that these won’t go to the landfill.
 People living in San Francisco, you’re so lucky to have a great compost system.
 Take advantage of it!

 Thank you for following me on this journey.
 If you have any questions, comments, or tips please leave them in the comments section below.
 Feel free to email Tinycaravan at firstname.lastname@example.org as well!

-What did you find most surprising about the transition?
+What did you find most surprising about the zero waste transition?
 About yourself?
 Sometimes I am still reluctant to open up my bag and take out reusable utensils.
 I know I shouldn’t mind what others think, but I just do not like bringing attention to myself.
 Luckily, I’ve found most responses to be positive and people are curious to learn.
 Once at a ramen shop, the waitress asked if I brought my own utensils because I didn’t trust that chopsticks at restaurants were clean.
 When I told her it was for sustainable reasons, she thought it was very cool!
 The support and positive responses I’ve received from friends and strangers are exciting and I love that people want to learn more about how they can help save the environment.

 What habits do you think you’ll be more flexible about?
 I definitely won’t be keeping track of my waste in a mason jar.
 I think it can be counterproductive to the transition.
 When I documented the transition, I found that when I buy something which cannot be recycled I will think, “Oh I can’t buy this because I’ll have to add it to my jar,” instead of, “I shouldn’t buy this because it’s going to pollute the environment.”
 Down the line, I think that mindset can make me lose track of what’s really important and why I’m doing this.
 I’m doing this for the planet – not to prove anything to anyone.
 I understand that it’s a great motivator for some (and that’s great!), but it’s not something for me.